0x80/firestore-mobx/docs/building-stores.md

 ## Deferred Sub-Collections

-When a collection depends on a parent that isn't known at construction time, pass `undefined` as the ref and attach later:
+When a collection depends on a parent that isn't known at construction time, pass `undefined` as the ref and attach later with a typed ref:

 ```ts
 class AuthorStore {